Emotional Withdrawal in Long Distance Relationships: What It Means and What To Do

 But it always means something has shifted.

-Clarity and communication determine whether distance deepens connection — or quietly dissolves it.
+Clarity determines whether distance strengthens the relationship — or slowly dissolves it.